inex/ixp-manager-docs-md/docs/features/layer2-addresses.md

 > Are you sure you wish to proceed?
 This command will CLEAR the layer2address table and then copy addresses from the read-only macaddress table.
 Generally, this command should only ever be run once when initially populating the new table.

-One thing to note: as the *discovered MAC Addresses* table is per virtual interface and the new configured MAC address functionality is per VLAN interface, any MAC from *discovered MAC Addresses* that is populated into *confifured MAC Addresses* will be populated for every VLAN interface associated with the virtual interface.
+One thing to note: as the *discovered MAC Addresses* table is per virtual interface and the new configured MAC address functionality is per VLAN interface, any MAC from *discovered MAC Addresses* that is populated into *configured MAC Addresses* will be populated for every VLAN interface associated with the virtual interface.

 The script prints notices for these such as: